Gorisek-Bros/hill-verification-process/hill-approval-criteria-en.md

     2. Hill must comply with DSJ24.PL Terms of Service.
     3. Only the latest uploaded version of hill may be subject of verification.
     4. Hill must be playable in the latest released DSJ4 version.
-    5. Hill must not cause any game crashes during playing, including jumping from lowest or highest gates available in Training mode.
+    5. Hill must not cause any game crashes or not intended changes to ski jumper during playing, including jumping from lowest or highest gates available in Training mode.
     6. Hill file size must not exceed 2MB.

 2. Hill type